GarrettDFoster/sdoGA/README.md

 System Design Optimization Lab's Genetic Algorithm (sdoGA)

-sdoGA is a genetic algorithm that is designed for easy customization.
+sdoGA is a genetic algorithm that is written in Matlab and designed for easy customization.
 To use, pass in the objective function along with the optional options and state structures.

     [state,options] = sdoGA(objectiveFunction[,options,state])